 It’s no secret that over the last year many employers have attempted to shift part of their workforce to work-from-home or remote work status.
-This trend was already rising, but it received a large push when schools and daycares closed early in 2020.
-This forced a trickle-down effect that caused many parents to face juggling working from home along with facing supporting helping their children adjust to virtual learning environments.
-The chaos was (and still is) unavoidable for many families.
+This trend was already rising, but it received a large push in 2020.
+Now that parents have figured out how to better juggle working from home with family life many are dreading the days when office presence is once again a requirement.

 Every Job Has Pros and Cons